 - The thread your awning is stitched from

-One of the reasons we recommend that our potential customers take advantage of our free no-obligation estimate consultations is so our shade consultants can visit your home and these considerations.
+One of the reasons we recommend that our potential customers take advantage of our free, no-obligation estimate consultations is so our shade consultants can visit your home and discuss these considerations.
 They gather those answers and work together with you on a sun control solution that best meets your needs.

 They can discuss features like color, style or window size.
-They can help you make and informed decision between a fixed awning, a retractable awning or an energy saving sun screens.
-Your awning can then be custom made to fit your unique needs.
+They can help you make an informed decision between a fixed awning, a retractable awning or an energy-saving sunscreen.
+Your awning can then be custom-made to fit your unique needs.